Someguy123/hivefeed-js/README.md

 nano config.json
 ```

-I recommend using Docker, however you can also use a locally installed copy of Node v8.11.4.
+I recommend using Docker, however you can also use a locally installed copy of Node v8.11.4 or higher.

 **Starting Via Docker**